-Whilst fundamental analysis is common in stock trading, it can be used to gauge the price of any asset from currencies to indices to commodities to bonds.
+Fundamental analysis is common in stock trading but it can also be used to gauge the price of any asset from currencies to indices to commodities to bonds.

 A fundamental analyst will examine and scrutinize any factor which could impact on a security’s value.
 These could be macro-economic factors which look at the performance of the economy as a whole.
 Or micro economic factors, which consider financial conditions and decisions, and corporate governance.

 The aim of fundamental analysis is to determine the intrinsic value of a security to decide whether the market is currently under or over pricing it.
 You would then look to buy at a discount before the market then catches up.
 Or go short at a premium before the rest of the market realises

 Fundamental analysis for forex and indices